rezamarzban/AI-Hello/README.md

 "python3 neurones-model.py"

-Then EVERYTIME that you want to read a digit from any existing image in the project directory run below command and input image file name with its extension:
+Then EVERYTIME that you want to read a digit from any existing image in the project directory run below command and input image file name with its extension when ask:

 "python3 predict.py"